Use cases

 Switch to Design

-In the input box at the bottom of the QoderWork home, click the workbench switcher (defaults to General) and choose Design.
+In the input box at the bottom of the QoderWork home, click the workspace switcher (defaults to General) and choose Design.

 Describe what you want

 Type or dictate the brief.
-Be concrete about purpose, key sections, and tone — for example: “Design a high-fidelity AI product homepage with brand navigation, a strong headline, product value proposition, primary CTA, secondary CTA, and a product UI preview.”Paste screenshots and links directly into the input.
+Be concrete about purpose, key sections, and tone — for example: “Design a high-fidelity AI product homepage with brand navigation, a strong headline, product value proposition, primary CTA, secondary CTA, product UI preview, and customer trust proof.
+Make it modern, credible, and refined.”Paste screenshots and links directly into the input.
 Click the microphone icon for voice input.

-Below the input box, click the Auto Style Reference dropdown to lock the overall look-and-feel before generation.
-Keep Auto Style Reference to let Canvas pick the best fit from 161 references, or select a specific style like Airbnb, Apple, Carbon, or Cloudscape.
+- Click Auto Style Reference to lock the overall look-and-feel before generation — keep Auto Style Reference to let Canvas pick the best fit from 161 references, or pick a specific style like Airbnb, Airtable, Apple, Carbon, or Cloudscape.
 Use the search box at the top to filter by name.

 Confirm the Design Plan